Blackmore's Night: 2006–present

 In 2006, Night performed a duet with Andi Deris on Helloween's "Light the Universe", which was released as a single in certain countries and is available on their album Keeper of the Seven Keys: The Legacy, released in the same year.

 On 27 June 2008, the duo released its seventh studio album called Secret Voyage, a mix of medieval-sounding tracks and some contemporary ones.
 In addition to some covers of some traditional folk music (“Locked Within the Crystal Ball" is from the fourteenth century) and some originals, Blackmore's Night also performed a cover of a Rainbow song (“Rainbow Eyes”) and an Elvis Presley cover ("Can't Help Falling in Love").

 A new album titled Autumn Sky was released at the end of 2010 in Europe and in 2011 in the U.S. This was followed by Dancer and the Moon, in 2013, an album featuring covers of songs by Randy Newman ("I Think It's Going to Rain Today"), Uriah Heep ("Lady in Black") and another Rainbow song (“Temple Of The King”, originally from the album Ritchie Blackmore's Rainbow).

 Their album, All Our Yesterdays, was released on 18 September 2015.
 Their latest studio album, Nature's Light was released worldwide on 12 March 2021.

-Personal life
+In 2022, Night was featured on the single "We're Gonna Be Drinking" with the German folkrock band dArtagnan from their album Felsenfest (2022).
+Blackmore's Night had previously made a version of the song on their 2003 album Ghost of a Rose called "All for One".
+A live version can be found on the DVD Castles And Dreams.

+Blackmore and Night

 On 5 October 2008, Night and Blackmore were married after 19 years together.
-This is the fourth marriage for Blackmore.
-Autumn Esmerelda Blackmore was born on 27 May 2010.
-Their son Rory Dartanyan was born on 7 February 2012.
+This is the fourth marriage for Blackmore and first for Night.
+Their daughter Autumn Esmerelda Blackmore was born on 27 May 2010 and their son Rory Dartanyan was born on 7 February 2012.